-If you don't feel like reading, the video below shows physicist Pau Figueras explaining gravitational waves.
+If you don't feel like reading, the video below shows physicist Pau Figueras explaining black holes.

 Simulated view of a black hole.
 Image: Alain Riazuelo.